uhasmicoda/MySeleniumNewRepo/appium.md

 When you create an AndroidDriver object in your test script, you provide two important things: the Appium server URL and a set of desired capabilities (like deviceName, platformName, appPackage, and appActivity).
 The AndroidDriver uses this information to establish a session with the Appium server.

-Once the session is established, the Appium server communicates with the Android automation engine, usually UiAutomator2 (or Espresso).
-This engine runs on the device and executes the commands sent from the AndroidDriver.
-For example, if your script calls driver.findElement().click(), the command travels from your code → AndroidDriver → Appium Server → UiAutomator2 → Android device.
-Finally, the result is sent back through the same path.

 | **Category**                | **Method**                                                 | **Purpose**                                            | **Example**                                                         |
 | --------------------------- | ---------------------------------------------------------- | ------------------------------------------------------ | ------------------------------------------------------------------- |